A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Transition form factors

-We would like to emphasize that the use of PAs as fitting functions for some set of experimental data can be viewed as an effective mathematical method which intrinsically contains relevant physical information of the function represented by the data set.
-In this work, we benefit from the findings of refs.~\cite{Escribano:2013kba,Masjuan:2012wy}, where the $\pi^0$, $\eta$ and $\eta^\prime$ TFFs were fixed in the space-like region from the analysis of the intermediate process $\gamma\gamma^{*}\to\mathcal{P}$ by several experimental collaborations, to predict the time-like region of the same TFFs needed for the description of the reaction $\mathcal{P}\to\gamma\gamma^{*}$ and therefore for the single and double Dalitz decays studied here.
-The extrapolated version of the TFFs, from the space-like region to the time-like one, used in this analysis are discussed case by case in the following.
+We would like to emphasise that the use of PAs as fitting functions for some set of experimental data can be viewed as an effective mathematical method which intrinsically contains relevant physical information of the function represented by the data set.
+In this work, we benefit from the findings of Refs.~\cite{lab17,lab21}, where the $\pi^0$, $\eta$ and $\eta^\prime$ TFFs were fixed in the space-like region from the analysis of the intermediate process $\gamma\gamma^{*}\to\mathcal{P}$ by several experimental collaborations, to predict the time-like region of the same TFFs needed for the description of the reaction $\mathcal{P}\to\gamma\gamma^{*}$ and therefore for the single and double Dalitz decays studied here.
+The extrapolated version of the TFFs used in this analysis, from the space-like region to the time-like one, are discussed case by case in the following.